sobmachine/buddi/safety.md

 - warning prompts for aggressive or harmful tones
 - immediate blocking of predatory patterns

-Users may report messages manually, which moves them into the moderator queue.
+Users may report chat messages manually, which moves them into the moderator queue.

 ### *2.3 Rate Limiting for Emotional Overload*
-If a user posts multiple high-intensity entries in a short period:
+If a user posts multiple high-intensity messages or chat entries in a short period:
 - Buddi pauses the input feed
 - encourages grounding exercises
 - suggests journaling or guided breathing